ShiqinHuo/LeetCode_Notes/README.md

 ## LeetCode_Rookie
 #### Something to say:<br />

-As a computer science sophomore, the last year witnessed my first bite of the basic applications<br />
+As a computer science sophomore, the last year witnessed my first bite of the basic application<br />
-of some program languages and left me a superficial impression.<br />
+to some programming languages and left me a superficial impression.<br />

 Still feel like there exists a huge gap between my capability with those outstanding mates' once<br />
 involved in ACM/JOI-IOI/NOI/GCJ ect programming contests.<br />